Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

 \subsection{Quantifying Feature Interactions}

-Since GADGET minimizes the interaction-related heterogeneity based on the underlying feature effect method, we can quantify feature interactions by measuring the heterogeneity reduction in each partitioning step.
-We introduce several measures \citep[inspired by][]{herbinger2022repid} to gain more insights into learned feature interactions and the meaningfulness of the final regional effects based on the interaction-related heterogeneity reduction.

-\paragraph{\normalfont\textit{Analysis of Single Partitioning Steps.}} We can quantify the extent to which interaction-related heterogeneity has been reduced in each of the features in $S$ after splitting according to the chosen split feature $z \in Z$.
-Here, we denote $G$ to be the total number of nodes after applying GADGET.
-Furthermore, we denote $P$ to be the index of a parent node and the indices $l$ and $r$ to be the respective child nodes.
-We can quantify the relative interaction-related heterogeneity reduction after the respective partitioning step for feature $j \in S$ by

-meaning that we quantify the risk reduction of the regarded split relative to the risk on the entire feature space (root node) for one feature of interest $j \in S$.
-For example, in Figure~\ref{fig:pdp_dt}, the interaction-related heterogeneity reduction of the first split ($I(\mathcal{X}, \xv_1)$) for feature $\xv_1$ is $0.986$, which means that almost all of the interaction-related heterogeneity of $\xv_1$ is reduced after the first split.
+In addition to visualizing regional effects, the GADGET algorithm quantifies feature interactions, for which we introduce several measures \citep[inspired by][]{herbinger2022repid}.
+We quantify how much interaction-related heterogeneity has been reduced in a single split of GADGET for a considered feature $j \in S$,

-\paragraph{\normalfont\textit{Analysis of Single Split Features.}} Instead of considering only a single partitioning step, one might be more interested in how much interaction-related heterogeneity reduction a specific split feature $z \in Z$ is responsible for w.r.t. all performed partitioning steps of an entire tree.
-To that end, we can quantify (either for each feature of interest in $S$ or for all features in $S$ together) the relative amount of heterogeneity reduction due to feature $z$.
-Hence, we receive $I_{z,j}(\xv_j)$ by summing up $I(\mathcal{A}_P, \xv_j)$ for the set of parent subspaces that used feature $z$ as split feature and that we denote by $\mathcal{B}_z \subset \{\mathcal{A}_1,\ldots, \mathcal{A}_G\}$:
+where $P$ is the parent node and $l$ and $r$ are its left and right children, respectively.
+We express risk reduction via the split relative to the risk on the entire feature space (root node).
+Instead of considering only a single partitioning step, one might be more interested in how much interaction-related heterogeneity reduction a specific split feature $z \in Z$ is responsible for w.r.t. all performed partitioning steps of an entire tree.
+For a given splitting feature $z$ we now simply sum up the reduction terms for all splits in which $z$ occurs, which we denote by $\mathcal{B}_z \subset \{\mathcal{A}_1,\ldots, \mathcal{A}_G\}$, where $G$ is the number of splitting nodes in the tree:

-We obtain the overall interaction-related heterogeneity reduction $I_z$ of the $z$-th split feature by first aggregating over all features in $S$:
+We obtain the overall interaction-related heterogeneity reduction $I_z$ of the $z$-th split feature by relating the risk reduction of all its splits over all considered features in $S$ to the total risk of the root node: